j5ik2o/pekko-persistence-typed-fsm/README.md

 - [BankAccountEvent](src/test/scala/example/BankAccountEvent.scala) - Events produced by the aggregate
 - [BankAccountId](src/test/scala/example/BankAccountId.scala) - Identifier for bank accounts
 - [Money](src/test/scala/example/Money.scala) - Value object representing monetary values

+## When to Use This Library

+This library is particularly well-suited for:

+- When you want to implement incrementally, starting without persistence and later adding it
+- When dealing with complex state transitions that would be difficult to maintain with traditional Pekko Persistence Typed
+- When implementing DDD-oriented designs where you want to separate domain logic from actors
+- When you need a more natural actor programming style for event sourcing applications

 ## Installation